Insect Fear Film Festival: Insect collection exhibit

 The exhibit showcased a diverse array of exotic insects, each thoughtfully curated to align with the festival's theme and the featured films of the year.
 The display typically included diverse collection of exotic insects and rare specimens from across the globe, spotlighting unique species that either tie into the festival's focus or appear in the annual feature films.
 Attendees had the opportunity to learn about the biology, behavior, and ecological roles of these insects from graduate students and experts, providing opportunities for up-close viewing and educational interaction.
 In 2021 and 2022, due to the pandemic, a virtual exhibit was held that provided a virtual tour of the Illinois Natural History Survey's insect collection.

 Insect (or Honey) Tasting

 In 1993, the IFFF served food made from insects for tasting.
 In 2000, the bee-themed year, the IFFF featured honey tasting.

 Themes and films

+43rd Annual Insect Fear Film Festival (2026)

+The 43rd Annual Insect Fear Film Festival (IFFF) was held on February 28, 2026.
+The 2026 theme is “Insect-Human Hybrids,” focusing on films featuring mutant human–insect characters.
+Such hybrids are a recurring motif in folklore and popular culture, including figures such as Anansi and Seth Brundle from The Fly (1986).
+An episode of Sectaurs, adapted from the 1980s toy line featuring insect–human “tele-bonded” characters, was screened prior to the feature presentation.
+The feature film, Infestation (2009), depicts a global outbreak in which giant insects cocoon and transform humans.

 42nd Annual Insect Fear Film Festival (2025)

-The 42nd Annual Insect Fear Film Festival (IFFF) is scheduled to take place on Saturday, Feb 22, 2025, at 5:00 p.m. at Foellinger Auditorium, UIUC.
-This year’s theme is "Tarantulas: Hairy, Scary Spiders".
-Tarantulas, known for their multiple legs, rapid movements, and venomous fangs, evoke both fascination and fear.
-Renowned Hollywood bug wrangler Steven Kutcher will showcase clips from various horror films featuring tarantulas.
-The festival will culminate with a screening of Arachnophobia (1990), where a California town fights to contain deadly spiders from spreading globally.
+The 42nd Annual Insect Fear Film Festival (IFFF) took place on February 22, 2025.
+The year’s theme was “Tarantulas: Hairy, Scary Spiders.”
+Tarantulas, known for their multiple legs, rapid movements, and venomous fangs, were highlighted for the ways they evoke both fascination and fear.
+Hollywood bug wrangler Steven Kutcher presented clips from various horror films featuring tarantulas.
+The festival concluded with a screening of Arachnophobia (1990), a film in which a California town attempts to contain a deadly spider infestation..